OHDSI/Olympus/README.md

 ##### Building & Packaging
+Olympus : By default, all vendor jdbc drivers are dependencies.
+If you wish to package with a single or subset, consider the vendor-specific db profiles `mvn clean package -Polympus-oracle` or package will all drivers `mvn clean package` .
+The default requires all dependencies to be accessible in an artifact repository.

+Olympus packages the following applications.
+If you wish to build Olympus and change the applications, consider the following.

 WebAPI (package using defaults `mvn clean package`)
 - Add WebAPI.war to Olympus/src/main/webapp/WEB-INF/applications/

-Hermes
+Hermes, Circe, Heracles, Calypso, JobViewer
-- clone github repo, edit js/config.js (Local,'http://localhost:20000/WebAPI')
+- clone github repos, edit js config files that specify WebAPI location. ('http://localhost:20000/WebAPI')
-- cp to Olympus/src/main/webapp/Hermes

-Circe
-- cp to Olympus/src/main/webapp/Circe, edit js/config.js

-Heracles
-- edit Heracles.config.js

-Olympus : package with target db profile `mvn clean package -Polympus-oracle` or package will all drivers `-Polympus-comprehensive`
+- copy each application to Olympus/src/main/webapp/ (e.g. webapp/Hermes, webapp/Heracles, etc.)

 ##### Running Olympus
 `java -XX:MaxPermSize=128m -jar Olympus-XXX-exec.war`